Skip to main content

 Keywords

-{ } means commands for terminal. ( ) Means general stuff.
+{ } means commands for terminal. ( ) means general terms.

-To make this thing work we will need to use Wireshark to sniff out traffic between our host.
-Today's goal is to capture unencrypted HTTP traffic coming to the hosts' computer.
+To make this thing work, we will need to use Wireshark to sniff out traffic between our hosts.
+The goal is to capture unencrypted HTTP traffic to the hosts' computer.

 First things first, we have to break the encryption of the network.
 Even if you have the password, do not connect quite yet, it will bring attention to us and opens up more risk of detection.
 Instead, we can add some Wi-Fi keys we know to Wireshark.
 To decrypt the data, we sniff without connecting to the network.
 This means our attack will be mostly passive, leaving minimal opportunity for us to be detected.